cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

-Usually, CloudEvents Pull Requests are expected to meet the following [criteria](https://github.com/cloudevents/spec/blob/main/docs/SDK-PR-guidelines.md) prior to being merged:
+Usually, CloudEvents Pull Requests are expected to meet the following [criteria](https://github.com/cloudevents/spec/blob/main/docs/SDK-PR-guidelines.md) before being merged:

-* The author of the PR indicates asks for it to be discussed and reviewed in an upcoming meeting.
+* The author of the PR asks for it to be discussed and reviewed in an upcoming meeting.
 * All comments have been addressed.
 * PRs that have objections/concerns will be discussed off-line by interested parties.
-A resolution, updated PR, will be expected from those talks.
+A resolution and updated PR will be expected from those talks.

 #### Versioning

 The release process follows [Semantic Versioning (semver)](https://semver.org/), grouping specifications for simultaneous release.
-Non-breaking changes use "patch" updates, while breaking changes follow semver.
-Tags are applied to the main branch, and additional branches, like core-v2.0, may be created, then deleted post-merger.
+Non-breaking changes use "patch" updates while breaking changes follow `semver`.
+Tags are applied to the main branch, and additional branches, like core-v2.0, may be created, and then deleted post-merger.
 Creating a release involves updating versions via Pull requests, merging, and announcing changes.